Sign of the cross: Sequence

-Moreover we worship even the image of the precious and life-giving Cross, although made of another tree, not honouring the tree (God forbid) but the image as a symbol of Christ.
-For He said to His disciples, admonishing them, Then shall appear the sign of the Son of Man in Heaven Matthew 24:30, meaning the Cross.
-And so also the angel of the resurrection said to the woman, You seek Jesus of Nazareth which was crucified.
-Mark 16:6 And the Apostle said, We preach Christ crucified.
-1 Corinthians 1:23 For there are many Christs and many Jesuses, but one crucified.
-He does not say speared but crucified.
-It behooves us, then, to worship the sign of Christ.
-For wherever the sign may be, there also will He be.
-But it does not behoove us to worship the material of which the image of the Cross is composed, even though it be gold or precious stones, after it is destroyed, if that should happen.
-Everything, therefore, that is dedicated to God we worship, conferring the adoration on Him.

 Herbert Thurston indicates that at one time both Eastern and Western Christians moved the hand from the right shoulder to the left.
 German theologian Valentin Thalhofer thought writings quoted in support of this point, such as that of Innocent III, refer to the small cross made upon the forehead or external objects, in which the hand moves naturally from right to left, and not the big cross made from shoulder to shoulder.
 Andreas Andreopoulos, author of The Sign of the Cross, gives a more detailed description of the development and the symbolism of the placement of the fingers and the direction of the movement.